epam/road-ios-framework/README.md

 ##Requirements

 ROAD requires **iOS 5.0** and above.
-Compatibility with **4.3** and older is not tested.
+The compatibility with **4.3** and older is not tested.

 ROAD initially designed to use **ARC**.

 ##Jump Start
-[CocoaPods](http://cocoapods.org) the only recommended way of ROAD integration.
-Besides standard configuration of pod dependencies pod_install hook definition required as shown below.
-Typical Podfile will looks like following:
+[CocoaPods](http://cocoapods.org) is the only recommended way of ROAD integration.
+Besides the standard configuration of pod dependencies pod_install hook definition required as shown below.
+A typical Podfile will look as follows:

 	pod 'ROADFramework'